 My hobby and passion is for collecting old cookery books and researching historic recipes, I am known in many bookshops and charity shops in the area as Sadie the cookery book lady!
 My interest in baking and historic recipes led to me being a columnist for over four years now for local newspaper The Lincolnshire Echo, The Target Series and Retford Times.
 I also write a six weekly recipe page for Wolds Scene and Lincs Scene which is a free publication that is posted through the to over 60,000 homes.
 I'm a regular contributer of recipes to Good Taste magazine and website produced by Select Lincolnshire.

 I offer two talks and workshops on food history and antiquarian cookbooks, called Off the Beeton Track and Much Ado About Food.
 I visit many community groups and love the opportunity to share my passion for our culinary heritage with you.
-If you would like to discuss booking me for your group, school, society - please email me at firstname.lastname@example.org.
-I am already getting booked up for the remainder of 2017 and bookings are coming in fast for 2018 and in to 2019, so it is advisable to book me as far ahead as possible.
+If you would like to discuss booking me for your group, school, society - please email me at email@example.com.
+I am already getting booked up for 2018 and in to 2019, so it is advisable to book me as far ahead as possible.

 Most of my life seems revolve around making, writing, talking about, photographing or eating food!
 However when I do move away from the cake - Our Son Oliver is a member of The Lion Theatre in Horncastle and I have recently gone through the process of becoming a Licenced Chaperone, registered with Lincolnshire County Council to chaperone performing children.
 I've not been brave enough to step on stage yet, but maybe one day!

 Like Russell and Oliver, I too am an avid collector and like rummaging around at boot sales and charity shops for old cookbooks and much to Russells alarm this seems to be spreading to vintage kitchenalia too!
 I'm also a member of Horncastle History and Heritage Society and love learning and attending Heritage Lincolnshire courses.
 I've recently become a Layers of History volunteer, which is a three year project being delivered by Heritage Lincolnshire, one of the areas of focus being Revesby.
-I am delighted to be offering a Food History and Historic cookery workshop later in July for fellow volunteers at Horncastle Community Centre.
+I am delighted to have worked with Heritage Lincolnshire, delivering two Food History and Historic cookery workshops, one on Medieval Food in July and one in October exploring wartime food.